Key Concepts

 .
 Let's go a little bit deeper to explore some unique functionality provided by Smile's API.

-We usually want to record some information about the user.
+We usually want to record some information about the user's actions.
 In this example, it might make sense to record the amount of time it took them to press each spacebar.
-We can use Smile's API to add a timer to the View to measure the reaction time of the user.
+We can use Smile's API to add a timer to the View to measure the user's reaction time.

 <script setup>